Coronavirus: Eleven new cases and no further deaths reported in the Republic

 The HSE said it is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.

+“Please do not adopt a wait-and-see approach.
+Instead, isolate yourself and contact your GP without delay,” he said.

+The National Public Health Emergency Team meets again on Thursday to continue its review of Ireland’s response to Covid-19.

-Meanwhile no further coronavirus-related deaths were reported either in the North on Wednesday, according to the Department of Health (DoH).
+Meanwhile no further coronavirus-related deaths were reported in the North on Wednesday, according to the Department of Health.

 The total number of fatalities in Northern Ireland remains at 554.